rkverma2795/Snake_LAdder/README.md

-Please don't use odd number becase our dice have only even number otherwise oor game will not stop.
+Please don't use odd number becase our dice have only even number otherwise our game will not stop.